emcangi/bluejay/VERIFY_JACOBIAN.md

   for each column and altitude before integrating with column‑specific cross sections. -->

-These observations verify that the original Julia code consistently follows the species → altitude → horizontal convention across the major files.
+These observations verify that the Julia code consistently follows the species → altitude → horizontal convention across the major files.